sonerkuyar/Card-Matching-Game/README.md

 # Card Matching Game
 This is a simple card matching game.
-The game is built QT and C++ by [Soner Kuyar](www.github.com/sonerkuyar) and [Sezer Çot](www.github.com/sezercot).
+The game is built QT and C++ by [Soner Kuyar](www.github.com/sonerkuyar) and [Sezer Çot](www.github.com/sezercot). \n
 Game is designed for 2 players.
 Players take turns to open 2 cards.
 If the cards are matched, the player gets 1 point.
 If not, the cards are closed and the turn is passed to the other player.
 The game continues until all the cards are matched.
-The player with the most points wins the game.
+The player with the most points wins the game. \n
-This is the Screen of the game:
+This is the Screen of the game: \n
 ![Game Screen](GameScreen.png)

 ## Requirements